-As shown in Figure 44 and Figure 45, the FREEZE/RESUME registers are used to temporarily mask the V-outputs.
+As shown in Figure 43 and Figure 44, the FREEZE/RESUME registers are used to temporarily mask the V-outputs.
 The pixel locations to begin the masking (FREEZE) and end the masking (RESUME) create an area in which the vertical toggle positions are ignored.
 At the pixel location specified in the FREEZE register, the V-outputs are held static at their current dc state, high or low.
-The V-outputs are held until the pixel location specified by the RESUME register is reached, at which point the signals continue with any remaining toggle positions, if any exist.
-Four sets of
+The V-outputs are held until the pixel location that is specified by the RESUME register is reached, at which point the signals continue with any remaining toggle positions, if any exist.

-FREEZE/RESUME registers are provided, allowing the vertical outputs to be interrupted up to four times in the same line.
-The FREEZE and RESUME Positions 1 to 4 are enabled independently and applied to all groups (Group A, Group B, Group C, and Group D) using the VMASK\EN register.
+Four sets of FREEZE/RESUME registers are provided, allowing the vertical outputs to be interrupted up to four times in the same line.
+The FREEZE and RESUME Position 1 to Position 4 are enabled independently and applied to all groups (Group A, Group B, Group C, and Group D) using the VMASK\EN register.

-Note that when masking is enabled, each group (Group A, Group B, Group C, and Group D) uses the same FREEZE/ RESUME positions.
+Note that when masking is enabled, Group A, Group B, Group C, and Group D use the same FREEZE/RESUME positions.